Brendon Ayanbadejo: LGBT rights advocacy

 In 2009, Ayanbedejo began advocating for the legalization of same-sex marriage.
 His advocacy rather suddenly became a cause célèbre in September 2012, after Maryland State Delegate Emmett C. Burns Jr. wrote an August 29, 2012, letter to Baltimore Ravens owner Steve Bisciotti, on official Maryland State letterhead, demanding that Bisciotti "take the necessary action ... to inhibit such expressions from your employee."
 Burns' letter went on to state that, "I know of no other NFL player who has done what Mr. Ayanbadejo is doing."
 Burns' letter was widely criticized as an effort to infringe on Ayanbadejo's right to free speech.

 According to The Washington Post, the Ravens acknowledged receiving the letter but had no further comment.

 Shortly after the Burns letter was delivered, Ayanbedejo publicly announced that, as the son of interracial parents whose own marriage would have been illegal in 16 states prior to the U.S. Supreme Court's landmark Loving v.
 Virginia decision in 1967, he had no intention of remaining silent on an issue of conscience and public importance.
 Ayanbadejo has since said that he has received widespread support in the world of football.

 Among others, Minnesota Vikings punter Chris Kluwe wrote a scathing response to Burns, while the Ravens also publicly sided with Ayanbadejo.
 In February 2013, Ayanbadejo and Kluwe filed a joint amicus brief with the Supreme Court in support of same-sex marriage, particularly in the case dealing with California Proposition 8.

+By April 2013 it was widely rumored that a male professional athlete would come out.
+Ayanbadejo, at this point an unofficial spokesperson for gay acceptance in sports, openly discussed working with a number of closeted active players in several sports.
+There were discussions of facilitating meetings between these athletes from across a variety of sports.
+Later that month Ayanbadejo spoke in support of NBA player Jason Collins, who became the first publicly gay active athlete to play in any of four major North American pro sports leagues.

 Personal life

 He is the younger brother of former fullback Obafemi Ayanbadejo.
 The two were teammates on the Miami Dolphins in 2003.
 They were on the same team again in 2007, this time the Chicago Bears.
 Obafemi Ayanbadejo was cut by the Chicago Bears on October 1, 2007, after the fullback finished serving his four-game suspension for violating the NFL Policy on Anabolic Steroids and Related Substances.

 Ayanbadejo wrote for the Santa Cruz Sentinel his first several years in the NFL.
 He has advocated for the passage of the FIT Kids Act, federal legislation that would require school districts to report on students' physical activity and to give youngsters health and nutritional information.

-Ayenbadejo received his Executive MBA from The George Washington University in 2013.
+Ayenbadejo received his Executive MBA from George Washington University in 2013.

-He is married.
-His daughter, Anaya Lee Ayanbadejo, was born in August 2005; and his son, Amadeus Prime Ayanbadejo, was born in April 2011.